NUST-Machine-Intelligence-Laboratory/hsi_road/README.md

 This dataset is made freely available to academic and non-academic entities for non-commercial purposes such as academic research, teaching, scientific publications, or personal experimentation.
 Permission is granted to use the data given that you agree:

-* That the dataset comes ¡°AS IS¡±, without express or implied warranty.
+* That the dataset comes Â¡Â°AS ISÂ¡Â±, without express or implied warranty.
 Although every effort has been made to ensure accuracy, we do not accept any responsibility for errors or omissions.

 * That you include a reference to the HSI Dataset in any work that makes use of the dataset.
 For research papers, cite our preferred publication as listed; for other media cite our preferred publication as listed.